NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.5]

 6. Arriving in the restaurant page, you can check the menu, photos, and reviews of that restaurant
-  - You can toggle the beenHere- button if you want it saved for your dining history (no need to make a review)
+  * You can toggle the beenHere* button if you want it saved for your dining history (no need to make a review)
-        - This will be automatically toggled once the user has made a review-
+        * This will be automatically toggled once the user has made a review

 ![alt text][2.6]